feature-engine/feature_engine/docs/user_guide/creation/CyclicalFeatures.rst

     plt.vlines(x=0, ymin=-1, ymax=0, color='g', linestyles='dashed')
     plt.vlines(x=22, ymin=-1, ymax=-0.25, color='g', linestyles='dashed')

-After the transformation, we see that the new values for the hors 0 and 22 are actually closer to each other (follow the dashed lines).
+After the transformation using the sine function, we see that the new values for the hours 0 and 22 are closer to each other (follow the dashed lines), which was the expectation:

 .. image:: ../../images/hour_sin.png